dgofman/nats_client/README.md

 https://nats.io/

 NATS is an open-source messaging system (sometimes called message-oriented middleware).
 The NATS server is written in the Go programming language.
-Client libraries to interface with the server are available for dozens of major programming languages.
+The NATS client provides communication between client devices such as Android, iPhone, iPad, Web browsers, and desktop applications with the server using the NATS exchange system.
-The core design principles of NATS are performance, scalability, and ease of use.
+It supports secure layer protocol using SSL/TLS and [CA certificates](https://github.com/dgofman/nats_client/blob/master/test/tls.sh).

 # Initialize Project